 Eight other titles from the December [McGhee] sessions, plus the four with Kenny Mann, [Al Benson] sold to Herman Lubinsky of Savoy.
 Apparently, for purposes of audition, Lubinsky was furnished with two 16-inch acetate transfers containing a total of 16 tracks, in all.
 Probably, in order to prevent Lubinsky from issuing the material without first paying, Benson added brief bursts of multi-frequency beep tones, much like Morse code, about every fifteen seconds.
 Lubinsky must have paid for only twelve titles.
 The Savoy files had only tape copies of the recordings, not the original masters that Benson must have had....
 In addition to the twelve sides issued by Savoy, the four titles on one of the discs include the two issued on Old Swing-Master plus two that were never issued in any form, Out of Nowhere and Little Bird,the latter tune named for Jimmy Heath.

 Old Swing-Master 14 poses one more quandary: mismatched matrix numbers.
 The matrix number for "Yardbird Suite" was V892 SW.
 Peeling off the SW (Swing-Master) suffix gives us a Vitacoustic master number, in a continuation of the U600 series rather than the V1800 series.
 The implication is that "Yardbird Suite" was mastered while Vitacoustic was still extant.
 The matrix on "Donna Lee," however, is UB 9110 SW.
 This comes from the UB9000 series of United Broadcasting Studios, and implies a date in August or September 1948.
-The implication is that Sonderling was already mastering some Vitacoustic material that he hoped to sell in partial recoupment of his losses.
+The implication here is that in 1948 Sonderling was already mastering some Vitacoustic material that he hoped to sell in partial recoupment of his losses.
 The V892 matrix implies that one session took place at Universal Recording instead of United Broadcasting; since there is a gap in the V1800 series between V1910 and 1918, it's likely that the rest of the McGhee sides originally bore numbers in this range.

 We know a lot less about the Vitacoustic recordings of cornetist Jimmy McPartland.
 McPartland was by this time a veteran of the Chicago scene, having appeared on his first record in 1924, when he had the unenviable task of replacing Bix Beiderbecke in the Wolverines.
 In the January 14, 1948 Down Beat,Ted Hallock praises McPartland's current band, then working the Capitol Lounge on State Street.
 The band included Jack Golly (cl, as); Marian McPartland (p, arr); Ben Carlton (b); and Chick Evans (d); it was playing an eclectic repertoire that Jimmy McPartland referred to as "Dixie-bop."
 In passing, Hallock comments that "Jimmy managed to record six sides for Vitacoustic before B-Day" (p.
 4).
 Whether these were intended for release in the "race" series or the pop series we don't know; Vitacoustic didn't last long enough to put any of them out.
-We are listing them here because Egmont Sonderling probably acquired them, but there is no known release on Old Swing-Master.
+We are listing them here because Egmont Sonderling probably acquired them, but there is no known release on Old Swing-Master either.
 Two tracks said to have been recorded in "Chicago, 1948" by this same lineup were issued in the 1970s on an LP on Marian McPartland's Halcyon label, along with material recorded for Unison in 1949 and Prestige in 1950.
 (Unison was, in fact, the McPartlands' own label, formed after the Vitacoustics failed to appear and other labels failed to record the band; four newly released sides on Unison were reviewed in Down Beat on October 21, 1949.)
-Since Hallock points to the McPartland group's performances of "How High the Moon" as proofs of its modernity, we can be reasonably sure that these two tracks are one-third of the missing Vitacoustics.
+Since Hallock points to the McPartland group's performances of "How High the Moon" as proofs of its modernity, we can be reasonably sure that these two LP tracks are one-third of the missing Vitacoustics.
 The McPartland sides may have also borne V1800 numbers between 1910 and 1918.

 There is no doubt that Al Benson produced Old Swing-Master 15 and 16, by the Benson All Star Orchestra.
 This was a pretty impressive aggregation of local musicians; it consisted of Melvin Moore (trumpet), Willie Randall (alto saxophone), Eddie Johnson (tenor sax), Buddy Hiles (baritone sax), Burrington (so referred to on the label, but usually spelled Barrington) Perry (piano), Rail Wilson (bass), and Oliver Coleman (drums).
 From Charles Walton's interview with trumpeter Lewis "Bill" Ogletree (the interview is among the Bronzeville Conversations listed at http://jazzinstituteofchicago.org/index.asp?target=/jazzgram/bronzeville.asp), we gather that the orchestra was a cut-down version of a band that Ogletree had put together under Al Benson's sponsorship to play at the Savoy Ballroom during its last days.
 Benson posted an indefinite contract with the Savoy on April 15, 1948 (the notation WGES on the Local 208 list indicates that live broadcasts were included in the package).
 The band probably worked the Savoy on weekends until the venerable ballroom folded in July.